-It is still possible to do things that require audio input, e.g. starting a Skype call or talking to Siri.
-Depending on the app, macOS will either use the Mac's internal microphone (e.g. Siri) or use the Bluetooth device's microphone (e.g. FaceTime), automatically switching it to the lower quality SCO codec, overriding the change that ToothFairy made in System Settings.
+It is still possible to do things that require audio input, e.g. starting a call or talking to Siri.
+Depending on the app, macOS will either use the Mac's internal microphone (e.g. for Siri), use the microphone of another Bluetooth device for which you didn't have this option selected, or use the Bluetooth device's microphone (e.g. FaceTime), automatically switching it to the lower quality SCO codec (and overriding the change that ToothFairy made in System Settings).
 If this happens, when you're done using the app, you can tell ToothFairy to disconnect and reconnect the device to switch it back to the high-quality AAC codec.
 Note: Often, the audio quality can be improved by quitting the Xcode Simulator.